Section 3. Citing Sources in APA Style

 For more rules and examples of citations, visit USM

-Libraries' APA Style Guide or view a copy of APA 6th ed. at the Information
+Libraries' APA Style Guide or view a copy of APA 6th ed. at the Research Assistance desk.

 - It is no longer necessary to include the database title or access date if the article is retrieved from a subscription source.